-NOTE: Club Cab®/Ouad Cab® models may have an optional switched dome lamp that is operated by pressing the lens.
+Club Cab/Quad Cab models may have an optional switched dome lamp that may be operated by pressing the lens.

 Battery Saver

 To protect the life of your vehicle's battery, Load Shedding is provided for both the interior and exterior lights.